-L 4368/2016, which provides free access to public health services and pharmaceutical treatment for persons without social insurance and vulnerable, is also applicable for asylum seekers and members of their families.
-However, in spite of the favorable legal framework, actual access to health care services has been consistently hindered in practice by significant shortages of resources and capacity for both foreigners and the local population, as the public health sector is under extreme pressure and lacks the capacity to cover all the needs for health care services, as well as the lack of adequate cultural mediators.
-A recent research documents the impact of the ten years financial crisis and the austerity measures on the Greek public Health System.
+L 4368/2016, which provides free access to public health services and pharmaceutical treatment for persons without social insurance and vulnerable social groups is also applicable for asylum seekers and members of their families.
+However, in spite of the favorable legal framework, actual access to health care services has been consistently hindered in practice by significant shortages of resources and capacity for both foreigners and the local population, as the public health sector is under extreme pressure and lacks the capacity to cover all the needs for health care services.
+A 2019 research documents the impact of the ten years financial crisis and the austerity measures on the Greek public Health System.

-Article 55 of the IPA, introduced a new a Foreigner’s Temporary Insurance and Health Coverage Number (Προσωρινός Αριθμός Ασφάλισης και Υγειονομικής Περίθαλψης Αλλοδαπού, PAAYPA), replacing the previous Socila Security Number (AMKA).
+Article 55 of the IPA, introduced a new a Foreigner’s Temporary Insurance and Health Coverage Number (Προσωρινός Αριθμός Ασφάλισης και Υγειονομικής Περίθαλψης Αλλοδαπού, PAAYPA), replacing the previous Social Security Number (AMKA).
 PAAYPA is to be issued to asylum seekers together with their asylum seeker’s card.
 With this number, asylum seekers are entitled free of charge access to necessary health, pharmaceutical and hospital care, including necessary psychiatric care where appropriate.
 The PAAYPA is deactivated if the applicant loses the right to remain on the territory.
 Said provisions of the IPA entered into force since 1 November 2019.
-However, it has not been activated by the end of 2019.
+However, the necessary mechanism for their implementation was not activated until the start of 2020.

 Article 33 L 4368/2016.